rakeshpattanad/Interactive-data-visualization-on-global-terrorism/README.md

 **AUTHORS / TEAM MEMBERS / Student Names: ** ------------------------------------------------------------------------------------------

+Rakesh Pattanad - 10390582

 Swapnil Chaudhari -10505342

 Ashish Bharadwaj -10396445

-Rakesh Pattanad - 10390582

 ------------------------------------------------------------------------------------------------------------------------------------
-**TOOLS FOR VISUALIZATION: PYTHON , JUPYTER , ANACONDA**

-**LIBRARIES : PANDAS, NUMPY, MATPLOTLIB , BOKEH (FOR INTERACTIVE VISUALIZATIONS) , FOLIUM **

-Everyday,  world has faced several terrorism activities and threats jeopardizing peace of the socity in different nooks.
-Hence, with the
-Global Terrorism dataset which contains rich information regarding attacks and targetd cities along with their geospatial cordinates, attack time, we can visualize and see the surprising insights.
+TOOLS FOR VISUALIZATION: PYTHON , JUPYTER , ANACONDA **LIBRARIES : PANDAS, NUMPY, MATPLOTLIB , BOKEH (FOR INTERACTIVE VISUALIZATIONS) , FOLIUM ** Everyday, world has faced several terrorism activities and threats jeopardizing peace of the socity in different nooks.
+Hence, with the Global Terrorism dataset which contains rich information regarding attacks and targetd cities along with their geospatial cordinates, attack time, we can visualize and see the surprising insights.
 The richness of the dataset has convinced us to achieve fruitful visualizations.

-**Contribution:**
-Each team member has contributes and fulfild the following tasks.
+Contribution: Each team member has contributes and fulfild the following tasks.

-SWAPNIL CHAUDHARI (10505342) ----------------------------------------------------------------------------------------------------

-1.Environment set setup (installation of packages / libraries)
+1.Environment set setup (installation of packages / libraries) 2.DATA UNDERSTANDING

-2.Data Preprocessing (Data cleaning ,shaping ,Working with pandas, numpy)

-3.Interactive Choropleth Map to show casualties indifferent countries (Working with shapefiel, geopandas)

-4.Interactive map with all targeted lpcations across the globe (Working with shapefiel, geopandas)

-5.Top 100 most terror targeted city/locations across the globe. ( Folium Map)

-6.interactive line plot visualization (Attack Counts and casualties by year)

-7.Wordcloud visualization on Motive behind Terror attacks

-ASHISH BHARADWAJ.(10396445)--------------------------------------------------------------------------------------------------------

-1.DATA FINDING, DATA UNDERSTANDING

-2.Attack Counts By Regions (Line Plot)

-3.ATTACK TYpe and Counts

-RAKESH PATTANAD (10390582)---------------------------------------------------------------------------------------------------------

-1.Determining initial questions for analysis
+3.Determining initial questions for analysis
+4.Data Preprocessing (Data cleaning ,shaping ,Working with pandas, numpy) 5.Interactive Choropleth Map to show casualties indifferent countries (Working with shapefiel, geopandas) 6.Interactive map with all targeted lpcations across the globe (Working with shapefiel, geopandas) 7.Top 100 most terror targeted city/locations across the globe. ( Folium Map) 8.interactive line plot visualization (Attack Counts and casualties by year) 9.Wordcloud visualization on Motive behind Terror attacks 10.Attack Counts By Regions (Line Plot)
+11.ATTACK TYpe and Counts

-2.Death , Casualties and wounded By Regions
+12.Death , Casualties and wounded By Regions

-3.Top 20 terror groups by attack counts
+13.Top 20 terror groups by attack counts

 **Dataset: Global Terrorism Database **------------------------------------------------------------------------------------------------